 The cause of Cushing’s disease will be a tumor, which will be located on the brain’s pituitary gland.
 This is found on the base of the brain.
-If a vet suspects Cushing’s disease in your cat, an MRI will be required.
+If a vet suspects Cushing’s disease, an MRI will be required.

 If your cat is to recover from Cushing’s disease, the tumor must be surgically removed.
 Molecular and Cellular Endocrinology describes this as a safe and effective treatment.
 In some cases, radiotherapy or chemotherapy may also be required.